 Step Nine – Check Your Immunisations

 If you are planning on heading off to somewhere exotic, check if you need any immunisations.
 If you have had them in the past, then check if you need a booster.
 I suggest doing this early in the planning process since some immunisations require more than one dose.
-Hep B, for example, is done over three months.
+Hepatitis B, for example, is done over three months.
 Sometimes, too, these can be quite expensive, so this gives you the chance to plan for that expense rather than find out a few weeks before you leave.

 Step Ten – Book Accommodation